SimoneZhang04/Thesis2026/README.md

 1. main_tabulardata.py
 Purpose: Iterates through all .csv files in the source folder to train classifiers, also saves the score of each classifier in a .csv file.

-Outputs: Saves the trained models and their respective scaler objects, in the source folder.
+Outputs: The trained models and their respective scaler objects.

 Configuration: <br />
 CSV_FOLDER = Folder where the .csv file to work on are saved. <br />